 A boy and his family race to escape the devastation caused when the South Fork Dam breaks and water destroys their town.

 Your students will learn about science as they read the Eyewitness series of realistic adventure stories.
-Each story takes place during a famous American natural disaster.
-Readers follow the e... more
+Each story ... more

 In this play based on an ancient Greek myth of Daedalus and Icarus, the son of a clever inventor flies too close to the sun, not heeding his father's warning, and ends up paying for his mistake.